 Pick a fight you can’t win.

-Like any actual fight the Star Wars Kid might get into, I’ll never win in my battle against the defenders of the status quo.
+Like any actual fight the Star Wars Kid might get into, I’ll never win in my battle against the the status quo.
 All I can do is inflict a little bit of damage.

 And that’s a good thing.
 That means that I’ll always have a steady source of fuel for the little flame under my butt.